INTERNSHIPS

 Habitat Restoration Training and California Naturalist Certification Program

-Applications for the summer 2025 Naturalist Internship are now closed.
+Applications for the Summer 2026 Naturalist Internship are now closed.

 for information about the next application cycle.

-Grassroots Ecology's 9-week Naturalist Internship (June 17th to August 15th, 2025) provides college students and recent graduates an opportunity to explore a career in environmental conservation and to deepen their understanding of California natural history.
+Grassroots Ecology's 9-week (June 15th to August 14th, 2026) Naturalist Internship provides college students and recent graduates an opportunity to explore a career in environmental conservation and to deepen their understanding of California natural history.
 Through outdoor education and hands-on field training, interns gain local ecological knowledge, habitat restoration skills, a robust professional network, and valuable experience in the environmental field.
-Interns will earn the California Naturalist certification (a value of $480) as part of the program.
+Upon completion of the internship, participants will earn the California Naturalist certification.
 This program is designed to provide an empowering space for growth, with a focus on leadership, communication, and community-building skills.

 Questions?
 Contact Hannah Cunningham at hannah@grassrootsecology.org.

-Every Monday, Summer Interns focus on an education topic related to habitat restoration — such as the role of macroinvertebrates in water quality monitoring.
+Every Monday, Summer Interns learn about an area of California natural history—such as watershed health and the role of macroinvertebrates in water quality monitoring.

 Every Wednesday and Friday, Summer Interns learn about and implement hands-on restoration techniques, including invasive weed removal using hand tools.